nft-api/nft-api/README.md

 You can either call the API endpoints using REST HTTP requests or using the Moralis SDK.
 Both methods are demonstrated below for each endpoint.

-# ⭐️ `Star us`

-If this NFT API helps you - please star this project, every star makes us very happy!

 # 🤝 `Need help?`